Implementation standards

 • Purpose clarity (why data exists)

-• Access intent (who can see what)
+• Access clarity (who can see what)

 Accessibility

-WCAG-aligned usability
+Accessible usability

 • Semantic HTML and predictable structure